 The Company entered into a three-year lease agreement for the Company's facilities in Ronkonkoma, New York, USA beginning on January 1, 2018 and ending on December 31, 2020, which required monthly payments of \$8,000.
 Subsequently the Company renewed another three-year lease agreement for the Company's facilities beginning on January 1, 2021 and ending on December 31, 2023, which requires monthly payments of \$8,240.
 Upon adoption of IFRS 16 effective in fiscal 2020, the Company recognized a right-of-use asset and a lease liability of \$145,382.
-On November 22, 2021, the Company amended the lease agreement by increasing the month payment from \$8,240 to \$8,487 during the periods from January 1, 2022 to December 31, 2022.
-As a result, the Company made an adjustment on the leased liability of \$186,848 in connection with the amendments of lease agreement for the Company's facilities in Ronkonkoma, New York, USA.
+On November 22, 2021, the Company amended the lease agreement by increasing the monthly payment from \$8,240 to \$8,487 during the periods from January 1, 2022 to December 31, 2022.
+On December 2, 2022, the Company amended the lease agreement by increasing the monthly payment to \$8,793.
+As a result, the Company made an adjustment on the leased liability of \$102,670 in connection with the amendments of lease agreement for the Company's facilities in Ronkonkoma, New York, USA.

 On November 23, 2021, the Company entered into another 12-month lease agreement for the expansion of Company's facilities in Cerritos, California, USA beginning on January 1, 2022 and ending on December 31, 2022, which required monthly payments of \$7,985.
 The Company recognized a right-of-use asset and a lease liability of \$192,341.
-The Company used a 6% discount rate, its incremental borrowing rate to calculate the present value of the future lease payments and the lease interest expense.
+The Company used a 6% discount rate, its incremental borrowing rate, to calculate the present value of the future lease payments and the lease interest expense.